For your Shopify store, sales funnels are key.

 These additional measures can go a long way toward building trust with potential buyers and work wonders for your Shopify store’s conversion rates.
-In fact, Blue Fountain Media discovered a 42% increase in conversion rates after using some trust seals.
-It’s that important.

 Offer Incentives On Your Landing Pages

 Once customers make it to the product page, you should continue offering incentives to drive them to buy.
-You can do things like offering discounts for buying more, adding a free shipping thresholds or advertising a deal can push conversion rates higher.
+You can do things like offering discounts for buying more, adding a free shipping threshold, or advertising a deal can push conversion rates higher.

 In Healthish’s case, you can see they leverage both free shipping thresholds and “buy more, save more” deals to drive additional revenue and purchases from visitors.

 Another example: Sites like Purple (the mattress company) are great at constantly advertising offers for new visitors to the site.
 For example, they’re currently advertising their “Fall Sale”.